-Veterinary technicians assist veterinarians in performing tests and administering medication to animals.
-If you love animals and if you are interested in a medical field, the job of veterinary technician may be right for you.
+Veterinary technicians assist veterinarians in nursing and caring for animals, including performing tests and giving medication.
+If you love animals and are interested in medicine, being a veterinary technician may be right for you.
 Read on for more information.

 Inside Veterinary Technology

 Veterinary technicians work in veterinarian's offices, animal research facilities and laboratories performing clinical duties.
-Veterinary technicians and veterinary technologists perform similar duties, but veterinary technologists may have more advanced duties, such as participating in research projects or vaccinating animals.
-While veterinary technicians are only required to have an associate's degree, veterinary technologists must earn a bachelor's degree.
+Veterinary technicians and technologists perform similar duties, but veterinary technologists may have more advanced tasks, such as participating in research projects or vaccinating animals.
+While veterinary technicians are required to have an associate's degree, veterinary technologists must earn a bachelor's degree.

-Veterinary technology associate degree programs prepare students for working in the clinical veterinary field.
-In an Associate of Applied Science in Veterinary Technology degree program, vet tech students learn skills in pre- and post-surgical care, anesthesia and radiology.
-In addition to formal training, veterinary technicians may need to pass an exam to become licensed in their states.
-Employers may require veterinary technicians to earn American Association for Laboratory Animal Science certification, which is available at three levels.
+Veterinary technology associate's degree programs prepare students for working in the clinical veterinary field.
+In an Associate of Applied Science in Veterinary Technology program, vet tech students learn skills in pre- and post-surgical care, anesthesia and radiology.
+In addition to formal training, veterinary technicians may need to pass an exam to become licensed in their state.
+Some employers require veterinary technicians to earn American Association for Laboratory Animal Science certification, which is available at three levels.